 Philippines activates protocols due to increased activity of Mayon volcano

-Philippine authorities have intensified surveillance and emergency response following the increase in seismic activity and ash emission from Mount Mayon, located in Albay province, near Luzon Island.
+Philippine authorities have intensified surveillance and emergency response due to the increase in seismic activity and ash emission from Mount Mayon, located in the province of Albay, near the island of Luzon.
 Exclusion zones have been established and preventive evacuations are being prepared for nearby communities, while volcanologists monitor the behavior of the colossus.

 Monitoring systems and early warning against the volcanic threat 🌋

-The Philippine Institute of Volcanology and Seismology (PHIVOLCS) uses a network of seismic sensors, tiltmeters, and GPS stations to measure ground deformation and Mayon's internal activity.
+The Philippine Institute of Volcanology and Seismology (PHIVOLCS) uses a network of seismic sensors, tiltmeters, and GPS stations to measure ground deformation and internal activity of Mayon.
 Data is processed in real-time using specialized software that allows predicting eruptions hours or days in advance.
 Additionally, drones are used to inspect the crater and assess gas emissions, improving the response capacity of emergency teams.

 Mayon reminds tourists that its beauty comes at a price 📸